-- 1. 2021 population adaptive management triggers [P5] calculated as described in Wyoming Executive Order (EO) 2019-3 and provided to the BLM by the Wyoming Game and Fish Department (WGFD; 2022 and 2023 data unavailable).
-A subcommittee convened in 2020 between WGFD, BLM and USFWS developed population trigger calculations to clarify language included in WY EO 2019-3 as: soft population triggers are identified at the scale of a Core Area when populations dip within 2 standard deviations from known population fluctuations of the previous 5 years; hard population triggers are identified when populations fall within one standard deviation of the standardized population, signifying a population decline that may require human intervention to revers. - 2.
+- 1. 2021 population adaptive management triggers [P5] as determined by the Wyoming Statewide Adaptive Management Working Group (SAMWG; 2022 and 2023 population trends have yet to be formally examined).
+The SAMWG was established in consultation with the State's Sage-grouse Implementation Team (SGIT) to assess abnormal GRSG population trends.
+The SAMWG includes representatives from BLM, Forest Service, USFWS, NRCS and an equal number of representatives from the State of Wyoming.
+This group reviewed an assessment of GRSG population trends conducted by regional WGFD wildlife and habitat biologists detailed in the document Sage-grouse Areas of Concern-2021 and answers to a subsequent questionnaire given to the GRSG Local Working Groups (LWG) asking for any concerns or concurrence with the WGFD assessment.
+These documents were used by the SAMWG to inform the determination of core area population triggers that had tripped in 2021.
+In May 2022 SAMWG issued a letter to LWGs in Wyoming establishing that 16 core areas in the State had tripped a population trigger in 2021: Blacks Fork, Buffalo, Douglas, Greater South Pass, Hanna, Heart Mountain, Hyattville, Jackson, Natrona, Newcastle, North Glenrock, North Laramie, Oregon Basin, Sage, South Rawlins, and Washakie.
+Adaptive management triggers are used to identify potential concerns in GRSG population trends so that managers have the opportunity to address and respond to unintended negative impacts to GRSG populations before consequences become severe or irreversible. - 2.
 2021 habitat adaptive management triggers [P5] calculated as described in EO 2019-3 from data provided by the WGFD (2022 and 2023 data unavailable).
-The same subcommittee described above developed habitat trigger calculations following the 2015 GRSG ARMPA as: a habitat trigger (no differentiation between hard and soft habitat triggers) could be tripped in if habitat loss is greater than 60% normal range of variation in one year or loss is greater than 40% over a 3-year trend.
+A subcommittee convened in 2020 that included representatives from the WGFD, BLM and USFWS developed habitat trigger calculations following the 2015 GRSG ARMPA as: a habitat trigger (no differentiation between hard and soft habitat triggers) could be tripped in if habitat loss is greater than 60% normal range of variation in one year or loss is greater than 40% over a 3-year trend.
 Normal range of variation was established by examining available habitat reductions of each Core Area, using DDCT-derived data, compared to the state-wide average of habitat loss in all Core Areas.
 A habitat trigger was tripped if loss deviated more than 60% over 1 year or more than 40% over 3 years from the state-wide average habitat loss.
-Each Core Area is weighted in the calculation based on the proportion of sage-grouse habitat in the entire state contained within the core area to provide biological relevance for habitat loss thresholds. - 3.
-Areas of [P5] based on WGFD regional wildlife and habitat biologists' concerns detailed in the document Sage-grouse Areas of Concern-2021.
+Each Core Area is weighted in the calculation based on the proportion of sage-grouse habitat in the entire state contained within the core area to provide biological relevance for habitat loss thresholds.
+The BLM determined that habitat triggers had been tripped in 9 core areas in 2021: Buffalo, Daniel, Greater South Pass, Hanna, Hyattville, Natrona, North Gillette, Thunder Basin, and Washakie.
+As with population triggers, habitat triggers are used to identify potential concerns in GRSG habitat trends so that managers have the opportunity to address and respond to unintended negative impacts to GRSG habitats before consequences become severe or irreversible.